LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 end
 ```

+We access the method in the controller through our url request.
+This is done by appending **"/" + the name of your method** to localhost:3000.
 Try navigating to `localhost:3000/answer`.
-Here we are trying to reach the method `answer` we have created in our controller.
 At this point, we will see an error that no route matches "/answer"

 ## The Route